Stochastic PDE limit of the dynamic ASEP: Introduction

 \subsection{Further directions}

-For the standard ASEP, there are many interesting PDE and SPDE results that may have generalizations to the dynamic setting.
-For instance, the standard ASEP enjoys a hydrodynamic limit (i.e., law of large numbers for its height function) which is determined by the integrated inviscid Burgers equation (or Hamilton-Jacobi equation) with quadratic flux.
-Under very weak asymmetry scaling, the limit inviscid equation is replaced by its viscous analog.
+For the standard ASEP, there are several PDE and SPDE results that may have generalizations to the dynamic setting.
+For instance, the standard ASEP enjoys a hydrodynamic limit (i.e. a law of large numbers for its height function) which is determined by the integrated inviscid Burgers equation (or Hamilton-Jacobi equation) with quadratic flux \cite{AV87,FKS91,BGRS}.
+Under very weak asymmetry scaling, the limit inviscid equation is replaced by its viscous analog \cite{MPS89,GJ88,DG91}.
+When the scaling of the asymmetry decreases from being weak and very weak, the limiting density field of ASEP does not feel the strength of the asymmetry and solves an Ornstein-Uhlenbeck equation with a linear drift \cite{GJ12K}.
+At the weakly asymmetric scaling, the limiting density field of ASEP solves the KPZ equation \cite{Bertini1997,GJ12K}.
+We expect that one can show similar results for the dynamic ASEP by making necessary changes in the model and suitable modifications of our arguments.
 It is presently unclear how the dynamic parameter (and preferred height) influences these hydrodynamic limit results.
 However, we expect that, at least under very weak asymmetry scaling, it should be possible to use the methods from this paper to answer this question.

-The KPZ equation arises as a scaling limit of the height function fluctuations of the weak asymmetry standard ASEP (weak asymmetry means $q= e^{-\sqrt{\eps}}$ versus our very weak asymmetry where $q=e^{-\eps}$).
+The KPZ equation arises as a scaling limit of the height function fluctuations of the weak asymmetry standard ASEP \cite{Bertini1997} (weak asymmetry means $q= e^{-\sqrt{\eps}}$ versus our very weak asymmetry where $q=e^{-\eps}$).
 It is presently unclear what becomes of the dynamic ASEP under this weak asymmetry.
 Part of the challenge is that the stationary initial data simply converges to 0.
-This may suggest that should there be an SPDE limit of the weak asymmetry ($q=e^{-\sqrt{\eps}}$) dynamic ASEP, its solution will tend over time to 0.
+This may suggest that there should be an SPDE limit of the weak asymmetry ($q=e^{-\sqrt{\eps}}$) dynamic ASEP, its solution will tend over time to 0.
 The exact form of this limiting SPDE is not yet clear.
 Another possibility is to tune the value of $\alpha$ in a time-dependent manner.
 This may enable us to access a KPZ equation-type limit.
 We leave this for future work.